oktetlabs/styleguides/cguide.md

 an object and has no finite verb form), which is common for parameter descriptions and other enumeration-like entities, then it must start with a lower-case letter (save for acronyms, of course) and have no punctuation sign at the end.
-In a list of desciptions all of them shall be either sentences or nominal phrases.
+In a list of descriptions all of them shall be either sentences or nominal phrases.
 Of course, if a description consists of several sentences, they all must be formatted as sentences.